flashlight/wav2letter/recipes/mling_pl/README.md

 Install flashlight - https://github.com/flashlight/flashlight with ASR app flag `FL_BUILD_APP_ASR=ON`.
 Use the commit id `8f7af9ec1188bfd7050c47abfac528d21650890f` .

 #### Step 3:
-Prepare a file with the list of audio files in this format
+Prepare a file with the list of audio files in this format:
 ```
 0 <path_to_file1> <duration1>
 1 <path_to_file2> <duration2>